Skip to content

 Dubai has for some time been the trade route from West to East and still remains that way for many businesses.
 The country has attracted many Western based companies to set up offices for direct trade in the region, and the very favourable tax regime assists both employers and employees.

-The expats market have taken advantage of the requirement for skilled professionals, and many are fast tracked into the country under employment sponsorship packages, used to bring in required labour at short notice.
-Finance, legal, manufacturing, the service sector and property seem be the main areas of economic activity.
+The Expat market has taken advantage of the requirement for skilled professionals, and many are fast tracked into the country under employment sponsorship packages, used to bring in required labor at short notice.
+Finance, legal, manufacturing, the service sector and property seem be the main areas of economic activity

 Property in Dubai

 Dubai has some of the most expensive properties in the world and while prices have risen constantly for some time, there does not appear to be any sign of them slowing down.
-The main reasons for the growth in property prices are immigration, economic growth and the lack of surrounding land to develop.
+In 2007, the main reasons for the growth in property prices are immigration, economic growth and the lack of surrounding land to develop.
+This also has been made more expensive by the current global economic crisis, the current trends in 2009 indicate that the prices will stabilize some time in the near future.

 The ruling authorities introduced a foreign property ownership law in 2002, which repealed some of the historic bars on foreign ownership.
-This has also been a major reason for the current strength in the market, and demand for new build.
+This has been severely curtailed by the current crisis.
+A discussion on the Dubai Expat Forum dated 9th August 2009 has members analyzing some of the recent numbers:

 Conclusion